A Functional Abstraction of Typed Invocation Contexts: Introduction

 \item We further design a more fine-grained type system that distinguishes between pure and impure expressions, and define a selective CPS translation based on the type system.
 The selective translation is crucial for practical implementation of \controltt and \prompttt, as it generates less administrative redexes.

 \item We formalize our calculi and CPS translations in the Agda proof assistant~\cite{norell-phd}.
-The formalization serves as the mechanized proofs of many of the theorems stated in the paper, and is available online at \url{https://github.com/YouyouCong/lmcs-artifact}. \end{itemize}
+The formalization serves as the mechanized proofs of the theorems stated in the paper (except the progress theorem), and is available online at: